 The Klickitat Watershed Enhancement Project (KWEP) identifies opportunities for restoration of habitat within the Klickitat subbasin that has been affected by human activities.
 The project plans, designs and implements improvements.
 Improvements include increasing channel complexity through engineered large woody debris structures and replacement of culverts.
 The Yakama Nation enters numerous subcontracts in implementing its intergovernmental contracts with BPA, including the IGC that provides funding for the KWEP.
-The L/PA worked with Yakama Nation administrative staff to update standardized subcontract terms in order to assure the implementation of the IGCs and protection of Yakama Nation interests in the contracting process.
-The L/PA also provided counsel regarding resolution of contract disputes regarding adequacy of subcontractor performance and invoicing.
+The L/PA worked with Yakama Nation administrative staff to update subcontract terms in order to assure the implementation of the IGCs and protection of Yakama Nation interests in the contracting process.